doritoes/Macmini-Labs/A1347/README.md

 - SD card slot

 Graphics and video support
-- NVIDIA GeForce 320M graphics processor with 256MB of DDR3 SDRAM shared with main memory4
+- NVIDIA GeForce 320M graphics processor with 256MB of DDR3 SDRAM shared with main memory
 - Mini DisplayPort with support for up to 2560-by-1600 resolution
 - HDMI port with support for up to 1920-by-1200 resolution
 - DVI output using HDMI to DVI Adapter (included)